ggrpmnn/orion/README.md

 None!

 ### TODO List:
-Github related
+GitHub
 - [ ] Fully integrate with Github PR webhooks
-- [ ] Figure out permissions scheme for commenting
+- [ ] Figure out permissions scheme for reporting via GitHub comments
 - [ ] Find out if a service account is required

 Analysis
-- [ ] Define form & methodology for reporting analysis results
+- [ ] Define form & methodology/workflow for reporting analysis results
-- [ ] Determine list of languages to implement (based on availability of packages)
+- [ ] Determine list of languages to implement (based on availability of packages/analysis tools)
 - [ ] Determine what types of analysis are desirable

+Database
+- [ ] Establish database design for storing results (to avoid duplicate reports)
+- [ ] Handle reporting when a security defect has been re-introduced to the codebase